meatball133/crystal/concepts/binary-octal-hexadecimal/about.md

 # => 83
 ```

-Prefixing a number with `0o` that is not in the octal system will raise a compile error.
+Prefixing a number with `0o` that is not in the octal system will raise a compilation error.

 ### Converting to and from Octal Representation